R2San/ProjectMobileProgrammingFinal/README.md

 ## Features

-- Register Profile
+- Register Profile.
-- Scan and display all the audio files on the device
+- Scan and display all the audio files on the device.
-- Play/Pause, Next, and Previous controls
+- Play/Pause, Next, Previous, fast forward control.
-- Seek functionality to jump to any point in the track
+- Seek functionality to jump to any point in the track.
-- Display song title
+- Display song title.